fall 2020 internship update

 - Resume updating and editing

-Application, deposit, and all accompanying paperwork are due by 5/15/2017 for summer 2017 placement.
+Applications are currently closed for our Summer 2020 Virtual60™ internship program.
+If you would like to add your name to our waiting list, please email us.
 SchoolYear60™ internships are on a rolling admissions basis.
 Students should apply at least six weeks prior to their desired internship start date.
 GapYear60™ internships are on a rolling admissions basis.
 Students should apply at least 60 days prior to their desired internship start date.
 Students who decide not to participate in the internship as planned must notify the Internship Coach at least 15 days prior to the internship start date.
 It is the responsibility of the Internship Coach, not the student, to notify the sponsoring organization regarding this change.
 At that time, we will provide a refund of $1000.
 There will be no refunds provided once a student has begun his or her internship hours.

 High School Students: Students may be able to receive credit from their individual school and should meet with their guidance counselors to determine eligibility.
 College Students: Students should check with their advisors to see if they are eligible for academic credit.